LadyLioness951/WAR/README.md

 ## Next Steps

 I plan on adding confetti when the game is over, a sound effect saying Get Ready for WAR!
-I also want to highlight the winning card when WAR is rendered.